christo-auer/cljs-msgpack-lite/README.md

 {"foo" "foo", "bar" "bar"}
 ```
 Note that the keys are turned into strings, which already happens during
+`encode` (JS does only support strings for keys).
+To keywordize keys
-`encode`.
-To keywordize keys recursively, add `:keywordize-keys true` to decode:
+recursively, add `:keywordize-keys true` to decode:
 ```clojure
 => (-> {:foo "foo" :bar "bar"} encode (decode :keywordize-keys true)) {:foo "foo", :bar "bar"}
 ```
-`decode` internally uses `js->clj` to convert any js objects to their
+`decode` internally uses `js->clj` to convert any JS objects to their
 ClojureScript counterparts.
 If you don't want this, add `:js->clj false` to
 `decode` to get the "raw" result:
 ```clojure